CodeMathis/KeysHolder/README.md

 ------------

-This program requires no modules outside of keyboard.
+This program requires no modules outside of keyboard and mouse.